-<H1> Lewis dot structure
+<H1> Lewis dot structures

-The Lewis dot structure is a simple way to represent the valence electrons of an element.
+Drawing a Lewis dot structure is a simple way to represent the valence electrons of an element.
 It shows the symbol of an element surrounded by dots; each dot represents a valence electron.
-This helps visualize which elements might give up and take away electrons from their valence shell and how they get bonded to each other.
+This helps visualize which elements might give up electrons from their valence shell or take away electrons from atoms of other elements.
+Later, you will learn how to use Lewis dot structures to represent chemical bonds.

 Steps to Draw a Lewis Dot Structure: